kendrascapp/m4-3-react--state/__lecture/lecture-2-state.md

     <>
       <h3>What do you call someone with no body and no nose?</h3>

+//the new stuff: this is a shorthand condition
       {showAnswer && (
         <p>Nobody knows!</p>
       )}
+//
       <button onClick={() => setShowAnswer(true)}>
         Show punchline
       </button>